Aenteas/MCTS/README.md

 ## Features

-* Exploartion strategy - UCT-2 [2].
+* Exploartion strategy - Upper confidence tree (UCT-2) [2].
 * Transposition table - Node recycling implementation from [3] adapted to linear probing transposition tables.
 As a benchmark, there is a standard transposition table implementation with chaining
-* Rollout policy - Move-Average Sampling Technique (MAST) simulation policy.
+* Rollout policy - Move-Average Sampling Technique (MAST) and random simulation policies.
 * Scheduler - Parabolic time allocation with early termination (when the best action can not change within the remaining time).
 The parabolic profile enables uneven time distribution (E.g. giving more budget on middle-game actions)
 * Game type - Omega accompanied by a [QT](https://www.qt.io/) graphical interface.
 * No virtual call or heap allocation during the search.